filestack/filestack-swift/README.md

 Click on the + button under the "Embedded Binaries" section and choose the `FilestackSDK.framework` for iOS.

-Repeat the same process for adding `Alamofire` and `Arcane` dependent frameworks.
+Repeat the same process for adding `Alamofire` and `CryptoSwift` dependent frameworks.

 ## Usage